JalmaGit/Top_Game/README.md

  The player is shown with the help of an stl-modell that has been importeted with the help of the STL-loader example found in threepp.
  From the STL-loader there has been loaded a shadowBox that acts as a collision modell and is used to check for if the player thouches an object on the map.
  The player is set up so that it can move in the **X**- and **Y**-axis.
- This means that the program uppdates the position of the camera, stl-file and shadowBox when asked to do so.
+ This means that the program uppdates the position of the playerCamera, stl-file and shadowBox when asked to do so.
  The keybindings that has been set up with the Keylistner is:

  #### Move Keybinding